 You could say it’s my philosophy.
 This term derived from playing chess.
 You always have to think ahead 7-8 moves before your next move.
 It’s about taking a step back and watching interactions and life unfold in cosmic order.
 Many times, I’ll only inject myself into situations and speak when it’s needed because I feel like my voice carries a lot of weight, or so I've been told.

 I'm sure you've heard the quote "without risk, there's no reward."
-Can you talk about your cycling accidents and how it led you to yoga practice?
+Can you talk about your cycling crashes and how it led you to yoga practice?

 What is one challenge and one lesson you’ve learned from your experiences?